best-practice-and-impact/qa-of-code-guidance/book/configuration.md

 Finally, we write the model's predictions to a `.csv` file.

 The file paths we use to read and write data in our script are particular to our working environment.
-These files and paths may not exist on an other analyst's machine.
+These files and paths may not exist on another analyst's machine.
 As such, to run our code, other analysts need to read through the script and replace these paths.
 As we'll demonstrate below, collecting flexible parts of our code together makes it easier for others to update them.